-The library is continually updating and adding to its diverse collection of materials available to our patrons – Books, Audiobooks, Magazines, Entertainment and Instructional DVDs and Videos, Music CDs, and downloadable E-books and Audiobooks.
+The library is continually updating and adding to its diverse collection of materials available to our patrons – Books, Audiobooks, Magazines, Entertainment and Instructional DVDs, Music CDs, and downloadable eBooks and Audiobooks.

-We also offer a variety of Programs and Services: Fitness Classes (Yoga, Pilates, Tai Chi, Tai Chi for Health), Educational Seminars, Workshops, Music Performances, Book Discussion Groups and Resources for Book Discussion Groups, Access to Online Databases, Computers for Patron Use, Wireless Internet Access, Scanner, Copier, Fax machines, and Notary Public services (M-F; best to call ahead.)
+We also offer a variety of Programs and Services: Fitness Classes (Yoga, Pilates, & Tai Chi), Educational Seminars, Workshops, Music Performances, Book Discussion Groups, Access to Online Databases, Computers for Patron Use, Wireless Internet Access, Scanner, Copier, Fax machine, and Notary Public services (M-F; best to call ahead).